-Mutual of Omaha’s children’s insurance is a whole life insurance policy for children age 0-17.
-No exam is required, and there’s no waiting period once the policy is issued.
+Mutual of Omaha’s children’s insurance is a whole life insurance policy for children aged 0-17.

-The coverage amounts range from $5,000-$50,000, prices never increase, coverage won’t decrease, the policy never expires, and it builds cash value.
+The coverage amounts range from $5,000-$50,000.
+The prices never increase, coverage won’t decrease, and the policy never expires.

 The policy also comes with two free riders listed below.

-- Waiver of premium rider: This no-cost rider will waive all premiums for 90 days if the policy owner dies starting from the date the owner passed away.
-That is great because it allows someone else to take over the policy so it doesn’t lapse.
-Click here to see a sample waiver of premium rider.
+- Waiver of premium rider: This no-cost rider will waive all premiums for 90 days if the policy owner dies starting from when the owner passed away.
+That is great because it allows someone else to take over the policy, so it doesn’t lapse.
+Read through a sample waiver of premium rider for complete details.

 - Guaranteed insurability rider: This no-cost rider allows you to buy additional life insurance on the insured’s life later in life.
 The extra coverage is guaranteed and cannot be denied due to their health or lifestyle.
-Read through a sample guaranteed insurability rider.
+Read through a sample guaranteed insurability rider for complete details.
 The options to purchase additional coverage are:

 - The policy anniversary dates following the insured’s 25th, 30th, 35th, and 40th birthdays